abdomuftah/SuperServer/README.md

 ## Spical Script Server :

-this script will install and enable the following tools :
+This script wil install last version form Apache2 or Nginx and your choise from php version with some adutional tools :

+After finishing the installation go to the domain or the ip for the server to learn more :

-Nginx / Mariadb / PHP + modules / phpMyAdmin / nodeJS / SSL Let's Encrypt / glances
+Nginx or Apache2 / Mariadb / PHP + modules / phpMyAdmin / nodeJS / SSL Let's Encrypt / glances

 copy this command :